DoD-Platform-One/cluster-auditor/README.md

 ## Configuration

-Once the applications are deployed, there should be three pods running in the `cluster-auditor` namespace:
+Once the applications are deployed, there should be three pods running in the `elastic` namespace:

 ```bash
 $ kubectl get pods -n cluster-audit